malramsay64/phd-thesis/01_Methods/Measuring_Melting.md

 Other methods are to compute a local property as a measure of order like a hexatic order parameter for 2D simulations, or a Steinhardt bond order parameter [@Reinhart2018].
-See @sec:Machine_Learning for details about identifying crystal structure within a liquid.
+@Sec:Machine_Learning develops the methodology for identifying crystal structure within a liquid.
 These approaches use a slab geometry [@Kerrache2008] to measure the growth or melting rates of a single face of the crystal.